 The terms reutilization and reuse are used synonymously.
-The following definitions are to be used for the Annual Progress Report (APR) and will also be used for the new state plan that will be submitted in spring of 2018.
+The following definitions are to be used for the Annual Progress Report (APR) and will also be used for the state plan.

 Device reassignment and refurbishment activities are those in which devices are accepted (usually by donation) into an inventory; are sanitized and/or refurbished as needed; and then offered for sale, loan, rental, or given away to consumers as redistributed products.
 The consumer becomes the permanent owner of the device.

 Repair activities are those in which device(s) are repaired for an individual (without the ownership of the device changing hands) thus avoiding the owner’s need to purchase a new device.

 Devices in a reuse inventory can be reassigned on a permanent basis to a new “owner” or provided as an open-ended loan to a borrower.
 Open-ended device loans are generally distinguishable from short-term device loans by the length of the loan period.
 Open-ended loans are generally long term (at least several months) with the device provided to the consumer for as long as s/he needs it; ownership usually does not transfer to the consumer.